 I mean this is much better than sitting there doing nothing and hoping for your medical treatment to cure it.
 You need to move your knee often to prevent it from becoming stiffer, as this may lead to worse pain and eventually lessen your daily activities.

-Exclude running, jumping, deep squats or other exercises that put too much stress on your knee joints.
-I can tell you that all these exercises will definitely worsen your knee pain or injury if done in excess.
+Exclude running, jumping, deep squats, or other extreme exercises that put too much stress on your knee joints.
+I can tell you that all these exercises will worsen your knee pain or injury if done in excess.

-What Are The Best Exercise To Prevent Knee Pain?
+What Are The Best Exercises For Knee Pain Relief?

 These knee exercises can be done anywhere, anytime from your home and not much weight is required.

-It helps to strengthen the knees and give you healthier knee joints.
-Perform at least 3 sets with each 10 -15 reps.
+It helps to strengthen the knees and gives you healthier knee joints.
+Perform at least 3 sets with each 10 to 15 reps.

 1. Wall sit.
 Good for stronger quadriceps which play a crucial role in absorbing shock.